lanrat/SpiderWho/README.md

                     proxies domains

 positional arguments:
-  proxies               file containing a list of http proxies and ports domains               file containing a list of domains to use
+  proxies               file containing a list of proxies and ports domains               file containing a list of domains to use

 optional arguments: